rails/rails/guides/source/form_helpers.md

 ### Configuring the Model for Nested Attributes

-For editing an associated record for a given model (`Person` in this case),Active Record provides model level support via the [`accepts_nested_attributes_for`](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for) method:
+For editing an associated record for a given model (`Person` in this case), Active Record provides model level support via the [`accepts_nested_attributes_for`](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for) method:

 ```ruby
 class Person < ApplicationRecord